 Whiskey has an interesting history and it's always been valuable for one reason or another.
 In 18th century America it was the preferred currency among Pennsylvania residents, and today some people would rather have Whiskey than gold if given the choice.

 From the finest premium whiskey to that bottled in extravagant decanters, here are the 10 most expensive bottles of whiskey that money can buy.

-1. Dalmore 62 Single Highland Malt Scotch (Matheson 1942) - $58,000
+10. Dalmore 62 Single Highland Malt Scotch (Matheson 1942) - $58,000

 Just 12 bottles were made, which is part of what makes the Matheson 1942 Dalmore Scotch so expensive.
 Inside is an exquisite whiskey that's bold and unlike any other.
 You'll have to find this one at a private collector's auction, and if you do expect to pay $58,000 or more.

-2. Glenfiddich 1937 - $71,700
+9. Glenfiddich 1937 - $71,700

 That same cask has been cared for by generations since, and the Glenfiddich 1937 still stands as an example of one of the best whiskeys in the world.
 In the nearly 80 years since the Glenfiddich 1937 was made.
 Only about 60 bottles remain and all can only be found at auction.

 The handful of people who own Glenfiddich 1937 typically don't dare to drink it.
 However, those who have thrown caution to the wind and indulged have described the bronze colored whiskey as being quite remarkable.
 The highest price that Glenfiddich 1937 has fetched at auction is $71,000, which occurred in 2012.

-3. The Macallan 1926 (Fine & Rare) - $75,000
+8. The Macallan 1926 (Fine & Rare) - $75,000

 The oldest of the Fine & Rare collection is The Macallan 1926, and it's the earliest release from the distillery.
 A small number of bottles are released each year, which has pushed this particular vintage's value up to $75,000.

-4. Springbank 1919 - $78,000
+7. Springbank 1919 - $78,000

 Miniature pictured here

-5. Glenfiddich Janet Sheed Roberts Reserve 1955 - $94,000
+6. Glenfiddich Janet Sheed Roberts Reserve 1955 - $94,000

 A bottle of Glenfiddich Janet Sheed Roberts Reserve 1955 sold at a New York auction for $94,000 in 2012, which makes it one of the most pricey bottles ever sold.
 Whereas other bottles of whiskey derive their value from their decanters, this whiskey is so expensive because of its rarity.

 Just 11 bottles of Glenfiddich Janet Sheed Roberts Reserve 1955 were made, and the name comes from Janet Sheed, who was the granddaughter of Glenfiddich founder William Grant and lived to be 110 years old.

-6. Dalmore 64 Trinitas - $160,000
+5. Dalmore 64 Trinitas - $160,000

 As one would guess, not much is left of whiskey dating back over a century, which is why just three bottles of Dalmore 64 Trinitas were made.
 Just one is available for direct sale, and there's no telling what happened to the other two.

-7. Dalmore 62 - $250,000
+4. Dalmore 62 - $250,000

 The wooden mold used to create its decanter took over 100 hours to hand craft, and the platinum and crystal decanter that holds Dalmore 62 is part of why it costs a quarter million dollars.

-8. The Macallan 64 in Lalique Cire Perdue - $464,000
+3. The Macallan 64 in Lalique Cire Perdue - $464,000

 The drink itself is comprised of three different whiskies aged in Spanish oak barrels from 1942, 1945, and 1946.
 The crystal decanter is unique, unable to be found anywhere else, and was designed and fashioned by iconic French glass maker Lalique.

 2. The Macallan M - $628,205

 The vintages used range from about 25 to over 75 years old, and each was aged in Spanish oak.
-However, the decanter that houses The Macallan M is made of handcrafted crystal and was designed and created by a group of 17 expert crafters.
+The decanter that houses The Macallan M is made of handcrafted crystal.
+It was designed and created by a group of 17 expert crafters.

 10. Isabella’s Islay - $6,200,000